Floating

 You can quickly turn these consumers into hard-core customers by nudging them a bit.
 But converting them can be challenging since most of them are aware of other options.

 An example of split loyals can include Delta Airlines, United Airlines, and American Airlines.
-A customer may have the best experiences traveling with Delta Airlines, but they can also have positive experiences with American Airlines and United Airlines.
+Customer may have the best experiences traveling with Delta Airlines, but they can also have positive experiences with American Airlines and United Airlines.
 So, the customer will have no problems flying with any of the three airlines.

 3. Shifting-Customer Brand Loyalty